 Barrett watched from a distance as Master Hykel walked up to the gates of the Raging Fire Sect.
 He’d never seen him in full armor before.
 He hadn’t even used armor when sparring with Mistress Seviren- though that was because he wanted to be injured at least somewhat.
 With full armor on, Mistress Seviren would have actually had to be more brutal with her attacks.

 Regardless, Master Hykel was now dressed in full armor as he stepped toward the gates, raising large clouds of dust around him as he moved in a deliberate fashion.
 Barrett thought the guards at the gate said something, but he couldn’t hear what.
 Then Master Hykel swung his axe… and the gates that were made of some sort of metal, more than twenty feet high and at least half that wide each fell apart into a pile of chunks.
 Then Barrett heard Master Hykel’s shout, “Get out here!
 It’s time to pay for your crimes against my disciple!”

-Barrett thought the shout would be heard clearly in Ember, even though it was a handful of miles away down the mountain paths.
+Barrett thought the shout would be heard clearly in Ember, even though it was a handful of kilometers away down the mountain paths.
 Even from where he was, the shout made him tremble- and the two guards at the gate fell over without Master Hykel even touching them.
 Barrett would have liked to stay and watch… but he needed to get moving soon.
 He looked at the map in his hands and tried to compare it to what he could see from his current perspective.